VegaDeftwing/OpGuidesHugoSrc/content/posts/HCI2.md

 1. This system needs real time computation and bandwidth, and these vary in value just like how electricity peak hours cost more.
 2. This incentives simply paying for compute time instead of actually contributing computational power to the network like it actually needs, which in turns creates an incentive for people to do this at scale *annnndd* look at that we're back to centralization.

-The biggest problem with of course, is that currently home internet users very rarely have symmetric connections, so would probably be very pissed if their download speed were suddenly tied to their upload speed.
+The biggest problem with of course, is that currently home Internet users very rarely have symmetric connections, so would probably be very pissed if their download speed were suddenly tied to their upload speed.
 This *could* be offset by building up credit, as previously mentioned, but that has the issues, as previously mentioned.
 I suppose there could simply be a credit cap, but setting that would be exceedingly awkward as a logical number to use would vary by user and how they use the system.